A forgotten molecule worth a careful look.

 If you have diabetes, this section is for you.
 When blood sugar is chronically elevated, sugar molecules collide with proteins and stick to them — a process called glycation.
 The end result is a sticky, dysfunctional protein known as an AGE (Advanced Glycation End-product).

-Dr. Irfan describes it this way: imagine your bloodstream is a busy highway.
-With high blood sugar, you have too many sugar molecules zooming around, and sometimes they crash into important proteins and stick to them.
-It's like caramelizing your proteins — and not in a good way.
-AGEs are one of the main reasons diabetes destroys kidneys over time.
-L-carnosine acts as a traffic cop — it prevents sugar-protein collisions from happening in the first place, and may even help break down some AGEs that have already formed.
+I explain it to patients this way: when blood sugar stays high, there are simply too many sugar molecules in circulation, and some of them collide with proteins and stick.
+It's caramelization, essentially — and not the good kind.
+AGEs are one of the main reasons diabetes damages kidneys over time.
+L-carnosine helps prevent those sugar-protein collisions in the first place, and may even help break down some AGEs that have already formed.

 05It protects against ferroptosis — "cell death by rusting."